kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 **Message content:**

-When `httpListenerFilters` is the cause of a `False` condition, the `Message` field SHOULD name the offending filter by its `Name` and describe the specific failure — for example, `"httpListenerFilters[verify-jwt]: ExternalAuth.backendRef refers to Service default/jwt-verifier which does not exist"`.
+When `httpListenerFilters` is the cause of a `False` condition, the `Message` field SHOULD name the offending filter by its `Name` (if defined) and describe the specific failure — for example, `"httpListenerFilters[verify-jwt]: ExternalAuth.backendRef refers to Service default/jwt-verifier which does not exist"`.
 This mirrors existing Gateway API practice for `InvalidCertificateRef` and similar